606606606/Tic-tac-toe/README.md

 # Tic-tac-toe
-A tic tac toe game against the PC with p5.js, my first project on javascript.
+A tic tac toe game against the PC, using p5.js.
+My first project on javascript.